-This can especially be a nightmare and in some cases traumatic for mixed kids because oftentimes these kids are never represented.
+This can especially be a nightmare and, in some cases, traumatic for mixed kids.
+Because oftentimes these kids are never represented.
 If you're half this and half that, it's easy to feel like you're not really this and not really that and there isn't a place for you to fit in.
+You feel like nothing.

 Helping Minority Kids Feel Normal & Accepted